Gursimran21/Research/README.md

 ## Playbook on LinkedIn organic content strategy for B2B SaaS

-- From the collected data a playbook has been created on the topic "**LinkedIn organic content strategy for B2B SaaS**".
+- A playbook is created from the collected data on the research topic "**LinkedIn organic content strategy for B2B SaaS**".

 - Every collected data recommendation is cited with its sources.

 - Where Experts Disagree

   Minimum 3 examples where different experts recommend different approaches.
 For each:

    - What Author A recommends
    - What Author B recommends
    - Which side I take and why

 - What I Rejected and Why